 Below is a list of plants that, in my experience, are likely to form suckers even when they are healthy.

-Suckers are the fast-growing but weak growth that begins from the root of a woody plant, the trunk or main stem of woody plant, or from below the graft union in a grafted plant.
-Suckers are the result of bad health or bad luck on some plants, but are more common on others that sort of “plan” to make suckers, using them to spread.
+Suckers are the fast-growing but weak growth that begins from the root of a woody plant, the trunk or main stem of a woody plant, or from below the graft union in a grafted plant.
+Suckers are the result of bad health or bad luck on some plants but are more common on others that sort of “plan” to make suckers, using them to spread.
 This list is an attempt to list those plants, in which suckering is their natural way of being.

 When you use these plants, expect them to try to spread over time from where you planted them, via suckers.
-You have to accept this and make it a part of your aesthetic, or control it during your pruning sessions.
+You have to accept this and make it a part of your aesthetic or control it during your pruning sessions.

 Woody Plants Likely to Sucker